Oil3/Webm-QuickLook-Plug-In/README.md

 ## Install
-Launching the app once registers the extension, the plug-in itself stays within the app bundle.
+>Launch the app once.
+This registers the extension as the plug-in itself stays within the app bundle.

 ## Uninstall
-Delete the app.
+>Delete the app.

 ## Update
-Replace the older app by the newer app.
+>Replace the older app by the newer app.
+MacOS looks for the extension from where app was launched the first time: if app is moved, a relaunch is needed.

-MacOS looks for the extension from where app was launched the first time, so app is moved, a relaunch is needed.
+##

 Notarized and gatekeeper-approved.